FREE Case Evaluation

 The Two Driving While Suspended Charges in Maryland

 There are several types of “driving suspended” charges that can be issued.
 The two driving suspended charges that apply to a suspension within the State of Maryland are 16-303(c) and 16-303(h).
 Both of these are very serious and the assistance of an attorney is very important.

 There are several differences between the two charges.
 If you are charged with a violation of 16-303(c), the maximum penalty is 1 year in jail and/or a $1,000.00 fine.
 Further, it can put 12 points on your driving record, which will revoke your privilege to drive.
 For a second conviction of 16-303(c), the maximum penalty increases to two years incarceration and/or a $1,000.00 fine.
-If you are charged with a violation of 16-303(h), the maximum penalty is 60 days in jail and/or a $500.00 fine.
-Further, it can put three points on your driving record.
+If you are charged with a violation of 16-303(h), the maximum penalty is 60 days in jail, a $500 fine, and three points on your license.

 The reason for the two different statutes is that there are many different reasons your privilege to drive can be suspended.
 The reason your license is suspended will determine which charge you are facing.
 For instance, the 16-303(c) charge would apply if your license is suspended for receiving a DUI, child support issues, failing to attend a driver improvement program, points accumulation, or failure to pay a civil judgment, among a handful of other examples.
 The 16-303(h) charge would apply if your license was suspended for failure to pay a traffic ticket/fine, failure to appear in court for a ticket, and/or failure to maintain insurance.
 The officer will likely issue you tickets for both charges.
 This is because when they check your license status, if it comes back as “suspended,” the officer is not told the reason for the suspension.
 He or she will likely issue tickets for both to ensure the state can proceed on whichever charge may apply in your case.